-The securities will be sold only through registered or licensed brokers or dealers if required under applicable state securities laws.
-In addition, in certain states, the resale securities covered hereby may not be sold unless they have been registered or qualified for sale in the applicable state or an exemption from the registration or qualification requirement is available and is complied with.
+Under the securities laws of some states, the Ordinary Shares may be sold in such states only through registered or licensed brokers or dealers.
+In addition, in some states the Ordinary Shares may not be sold unless such shares have been registered or qualified for sale in such state or an exemption from registration or qualification is available and is complied with.